facebook/zstd/doc/zstd_compression_format.md

 -  Window_Size
 -  128 KB

-A `Compressed_Block` has the extra restriction that `Block_Size` is always strictly less than the decompressed size.
-If this condition cannot be respected, the block must be sent uncompressed instead (`Raw_Block`).
+If this condition cannot be respected when generating a `Compressed_Block`, the block must be sent uncompressed instead (`Raw_Block`).